Creating Formula Fields in SuiteAnalytics Workbook

 #converted[1]

-Displays the currency amounts in the currency ID specified in the square brackets [1].
-The exchange rate used for the conversion is the rate that is in effect on the date when the query or workbook visualization is run.
+Shows the currency amounts in the currency ID specified in the brackets [1].
+The exchange rate is based on the run date for your query or visualization.
 For more information, see Currency in Datasets and Workbooks.

 Note: